Janus Henderson UK Responsible Income Fund

 Key Performance Indicators:

-The Fund’s annual ESG report provides information on ESG key performance indicators as well as carbon data reporting (including Task force on Climate-related Financial Disclosures (TCFD).
-This report can be found on www.janushenderson.com.
+The Fund’s annual and semi-annual ESG, Sustainability and Climate Report provides information on ESG key performance indicators as well as carbon data reporting and engagements.
+The Fund’s Task Force on Climate-related Financial Disclosures (TCFD) Product Disclosure is also available on - Janus Henderson UK Responsible Income Fund – TCFD Product Disclosure 2025.

 We monitor quantitative data on carbon emissions and climate scenario analysis but also assess qualitative factors as to whether companies are measuring and reporting carbon emissions.
-We strongly support the need for companies to disclose their emissions and to set ambitious targets and verifiable carbon reduction targets in-line with the goals of the Paris Agreement to limit global temperature increases to well-below 2°C. It is expected that the Fund’s/strategy’s carbon metrics, will be lower than those of the FTSE All Share, this is an outcome of the responsible investment approach.
+We strongly support the need for companies to disclose their emissions and to set ambitious targets and verifiable carbon reduction targets in-line with the goals of the Paris Agreement to limit global temperature increases to well-below 2°C. The fund commits to:

 - Consumer Facing Disclosure